Portage County, Ohio: History

-The region continued being used as such until around 1785, when the newly formed United States tried issuing a treaty stripping the vast majority of what is now Ohio from Native control and began offering subsidies for people to move into the region, sparking the Northwest Indian War from 1785-1795.
+The region continued being used as such until around 1785, when the newly formed United States tried issuing a treaty stripping the vast majority of what is now Ohio from Native control and began offering subsidies for people to move into the region, sparking the Northwest Indian War from 1785–1795.
 In the aftermath, the government issued the Treaty of Greenville, which stripped even more land from the Natives than originally planned and opened up northeast Ohio for white settlement for the first time.
-Most Natives did not leave and mixed tribal communities still existed all over the state for some time afterwards, with permanent Ottawa, Seneca, and Wyandot villages still existing in what is now Portage and Geauga Counties, but all written accounts of Natives seems to have ceased sometime around the War of 1812, which is also when the Shawnee War (1811-1813) was occurring.
+Most Natives did not leave and mixed tribal communities still existed all over the state for some time afterwards, with permanent Ottawa, Seneca, and Wyandot villages still existing in what is now Portage and Geauga counties.
+All written accounts of Natives seems to have ceased sometime around the War of 1812, which coincided with the Shawnee War (1811–1813).
 The local government had its own land arrangements with the Natives for a time.
-It is unclear where the Natives went, after that, but this may coincide with the 1811–1812 New Madrid earthquakes, one of the most massive earthquakes to ever hit the east coast in recorded history, and was interpreted by many Ohio Natives that they should throw their support behind Shawnee cult leader, Tenskwatawa, at the Prophettown stronghold, which also coincides with the outbreak of the Shawnee War, later that year.
+It is unclear where the Natives went after that, but this may coincide with the 1811–1812 New Madrid earthquakes, some of the largest earthquakes to ever hit the east coast in recorded history.
+It was interpreted by many Ohio Natives that they should throw their support behind Shawnee cult leader, Tenskwatawa, at the Prophettown stronghold, coinciding with the outbreak of the Shawnee War later that year.
 Most of the Eastern nations got sucked up into his cult and many Natives relocated to live near him.

-Portage County is also home to a burial mound—Towner's Mound, in Franklin Township—which outdates all the above mentioned cultures.
+Portage County is also home to a burial mound—Towner's Mound, in Franklin Township—which predates all the above mentioned cultures.
 It was unique in structure to other types of burial mounds from the Adena, Hopewell, and Fort Ancient cultures, but identical to two other excavated mounds in North Benton, Ohio, and Warren, Pennsylvania.

 After the discovery of the New World, the land that became Portage County was originally part of the French colony of Canada (New France), which was ceded in 1763 to Great Britain and renamed the Province of Quebec.
-In the late 18th century the land became part of the Connecticut Western Reserve in the Northwest Territory, then was purchased by the Connecticut Land Company in 1795.
+In the late 18th century, the land became part of the Connecticut Western Reserve in the Northwest Territory, which was purchased by the Connecticut Land Company in 1795.

 The first European settler in what is now Portage County was Abraham Honey in 1798 in the area now known as Mantua Township, followed by Asa Hall in what is now Atwater Township in April 1799.
 In June 1799, Benjamin Tappan, Jr. arrived and founded Ravenna, David Daniels came to what is now Palmyra Township, and Ebenezer Sheldon settled in what is now Aurora.
 A family group of Huguenot refugees also eventually migrated to Portage County by 1804.